APs - when to hold them, when to fold them?

 Congratulations to students who accepted the challenge of taking Advanced Placement Courses.
 High school course rigor is consistently one of the most important factors in considering a student's readiness for next-level learning.

-The College Board released scores 7/5 - here are some FAQs to help.
+The College Board releases scores in mid-July- here are some FAQs to help.

 How do I know which scores to report?